-The potential of IoT in financial services opens up new opportunities for FinTech start-ups.
-Financial institutions will require a large number of sensors to be provided to their customers.
+The potential of IoT in financial services opens up new opportunities for FinTech start-ups. large number of sensors to be provided to their customers.
 They will also likely be keen to license technology that will assist them in aggregating and analysing IoT data.
-The volume of such data will be significant and FinTech start-ups that identify a user-friendly way to make sense of these will be in high demand.
+The volume of such data will be significant and FinTech start-ups that identify a user-friendly way to

 IoT can also provide new business opportunities for traditional financial institutions.
 Financial institutions can now underwrite credit for customer segments that lack credit histories.
-Previously, financial institutions were unable to serve this market because of a lack of data available.
-However, with IoT, financial institutions can perform pattern-of-life (POC) analyses on individuals to understand their behaviours and habits.
-The condition of certain businesses can also be extrapolated by analysing data generated from their manufacturing control sensors.
-Nonetheless, this process is still undergoing testing, and the challenge to develop such an understanding based on IoT data still stands.
+Previously, financial institutions were unable to of data available.
+However, with IoT, financial institutions can perform pattern-of-life (POC) analyses on individuals to habits.
+The condition of certain their manufacturing control challenge to develop such an still stands.